Becoming an Anti-Racist Faith Community

 Your meeting will be asked to share your challenges and successes in doing this work.
 There will be opportunities to participate in Anti-Racism trainings as well as opportunities to discuss your progress with Friends throughout New York Yearly Meeting.

-The draft statement will return for consideration as a Minute on Becoming an Anti-Racist Faith Community at NYYM Summer Sessions in 2022.
+The draft statement will return for consideration as a Minute on Becoming an Anti-Racist Faith Community at a future NYYM Session.

 Draft NYYM Statement on Becoming an Anti-Racist Faith Community - July 5, 2021